C3n7ral051nt4g3ncy/WebOSINT/README.md

 # API Keys 🔑
 In the `Config.json` file, just paste your API Keys inside the quotation marks `"API Key"` (see photo below)
 - It's **not an obligation** to pay for a Hacker Target API key you can leave that how it is, just choose the free search by typing **F** each time the tool asks you to choose between the Free search and the search using the API key.
-- It's an **obligation** ✅ however to get yourself a WhoisXML Api key, this is free, just go to the WhoisML website and get an account to get your API key: (https://whois.whoisxmlapi.com)
+- It's an **obligation** ✅ however to get yourself a WhoisXML Api key, this is free (50 searches free each month), just go to the WhoisML website and get an account to get your API key: (https://whois.whoisxmlapi.com)
 <br>

 <p align="center">